janisadhi/DevOps-Lab/README.md

 Ansible playbook to configure a Linux server according to requirements

 ### 13. [Prometheus_and_Grafana_Setup](https://github.com/janisadhi/Prometheus_and_Grafana_Setup)
-Ansible playbook to configure a Linux server according to requirements
+A Guide to Setup Prometheus and grafana to a server

 ---